- The easiest way to do this is to use factor theorem. Factor theorem states that f(x) is divisible by x-2 if f(2)=0.

 You may be required to manipulate polynomials including expanding brackets, simplifying expressions and factorising.
-There may also be questions involving Polynomial Division with the use remainder and/or factor theorem.
+There may also be questions involving Polynomial Division and/or with the use of Factor Theorem.

-- Expand and Simplify – Expand and simpify – this works in the same way as expanding double brackets but you should end up with 6 terms before simplification.
+- Expanding and Simplifying – To expand and simpify – this works in the same way as expanding double brackets but you should end up with 6 terms before simplification.

-- Factor Theorem – Factor theorem states that if a polynomial is divisible by then .
-It also works in the opposite direction.
-If , for example, then x-2 is a factor of .
+- Factor Theorem – Factor theorem states that if a polynomial is divisible by then and vice versa.
+It follows from this that if a polynomial is divisible by then and vice versa.
+For example, if is a factor of , then .
+Similarly, if then is a factor.
+In simpler cases, if , for example, then is a factor of .
 Simplify a problem by identifying a factor of a polynomial before you use polynomial division (see below).